Learn About College Scholarships for African American Students

 Deadline: October

-Description/Criteria: Students must be enrolled in an eligible program at an accredited United States graduate institution, with a US campus, and by fall 2016 have completed no more than twelve months of full-time graduate study (or the equivalent).
+Description/Criteria: Students must be enrolled in an eligible program at an accredited United States graduate institution with a US campus and have completed no more than twelve months of full-time graduate study (or the equivalent).
+Applicants must intend to pursue a research-based master’s or Ph.D. program in a GRFP-supported field.

 The Dow Jones News Fund Internship Programs